The Freshman (1990 film)

-The Freshman is a 1990 American crime comedy film written and directed by Andrew Bergman, and starring Marlon Brando, Matthew Broderick, Bruno Kirby, Penelope Ann Miller, and Frank Whaley.
+The Freshman is a 1990 American crime comedy film written and directed by Andrew Bergman, and starring Marlon Brando, Matthew Broderick, Bruno Kirby, Maximilian Schell, Penelope Ann Miller, and Frank Whaley.
 The plot revolves around a young New York film student's entanglement in an illicit business of offering exotic and endangered animals as specialty food items, including his being tasked with delivering a Komodo dragon for this purpose.
 The film received positive reviews from critics.

 Plot

 Clark Kellogg leaves his mother Liz and environmental activist stepfather Dwight in Vermont to go to New York University (NYU) to study film.
-After arriving at Grand Central Terminal, he is approached by Victor Ray, who at first offers to carry Clark's bags, then offers a ride.
-As soon as Clark steps out of the car, Victor drives off with Clark's luggage still in the trunk.
+After arriving at Grand Central Terminal, a man named Victor Ray offers to drive Clark and his luggage to his destination for $10.
+However, the second Clark steps out of Victor's car at the university, the latter drives off with his luggage still in the trunk.

-Clark tells his instructor at NYU Professor Fleeber, who uses books he has written as required study, about losing his belongings.
-Clark notices Victor walking by and gives chase.
-Victor claims to have sold most of the luggage and lost the money while gambling, but offers him a job as reimbursement.
-In Little Italy, Manhattan, Clark is introduced to Victor's uncle Carmine Sabatini as Victor explains that Vito Corleone was based on Carmine.
+The following day, Clark goes to the office of Professor Fleeber, his instructor at NYU.
+He explains how he lost his money and belongings, but Fleeber is unsympathetic.
+Through the window, Clark notices Vic walking by and gives chase.
+After finally catching up to him, Clark demands the return of his money.
+Vic claims to have lost the money gambling, but still has most of Clark's clothes.
+After threatening to go to the police, Vic offers Clark a well-paying job as reimbursement.
+The following afternoon, Clark goes to a small social club in Little Italy, where he is introduced to Vic's uncle Carmine Sabatini, who bears an uncanny resemblance to Vito Corleone in The Godfather.

 Carmine offers Clark the opportunity to make a lot of money just for running small errands.
-The first is to pick up a Komodo dragon from JFK Airport and transport it to a specific address.
-Clark enlists the help of his roommate Steve Bushak to pick up the animal and deliver it to Larry London and his assistant Edward.
+The first is to pick up a Komodo dragon from JFK Airport and transport it to a specific address in New Jersey.
+Clark enlists the help of his NYU roommate Steve Bushak to pick up the lizard and deliver it to Larry London and his assistant Edward.

 Clark is also introduced to Carmine's daughter Tina who takes an immediate shine to him.
 Tina talks as if the two are soon to be married.
 A distracted Clark tries to pay attention in Fleeber's film class (where the professor shows clips of the 1974 film The Godfather Part II), but he is soon being chased by agents Chuck Greenwald and Lloyd Simpson of the Department of Justice.

-Upon being caught, Clark is told by Greenwald and Simpson that Carmine—also known as "Jimmy The Toucan"—not only is a Mafia figure but runs the Fabulous Gourmet Club.
+Upon being caught, Clark is told by Greenwald and Simpson that Carmine—also known as "Jimmy the Toucan"—not only is a Mafia figure but runs the Fabulous Gourmet Club.
 It is an illicit and nomadic establishment, never holding its dinners in the same place twice, where (for enormous prices) endangered animals are served as the main course, specially prepared by Larry London.
 Clark is told that "for the privilege of eating the very last of a species", a million dollars is charged.